MrBallUK/Browser-Extension/README.md

 3. Click "Load unpacked" and select the extension directory
 4. The extension will automatically start working when you visit supported news websites

-## How it Works

-The extension scans article headlines for negative keywords and hides articles that contain these words.
-It works continuously as you browse, filtering both initial content and dynamically loaded articles.
-Users can customize their experience through the options page, including managing keyword categories and news domains.

 ## Supported Websites

-The extension works on major news websites including:

 ### Primary Support
 - BBC News (bbc.com, bbc.co.uk)